Behavioral Lab FAQs

-We recommend signing when you see the system notifications about new studies.
-At that time the most slots are available, and you are most likely to find a time slot that works with your schedule.
+We highly recommend signing up as soon as you see the system notifications about new studies.
+At that time, most slots are available, and you are most likely to find a time slot that works with your schedule.

 You can sign up at any time, up to 24 hours before the study is running.

-In Spring 2022, studies will be conducted in-person.
+In Fall 2023, studies will be conducted in-person and sometimes online.

 It is CRITICALLY important that you pay attention to which lab you are supposed to go to and that you come to participate in the correct lab.
 Please note the location when noting the time of the study on your schedule.

 (Only applies to participation in Pamplin 3003 and 3005) Please be sure to note all study appointments on your calendar, so that you do not forget about them.